Project: Dupplin Solar Farm

 - An online presentation took place on 1 September.

-- The second public exhibition will take place Wednesday, 3 December from 4pm to 8pm, at Methven Town Hall.
+- The second public exhibition took place 3 December, at Methven Town Hall.
 There is an opportunity to register and join the online presentation on Friday, 5th December, at 6:30 pm to 7:30 pm.

 - You can register your views with our Questionnaire Feedback Form until 15 December 2025.
 If you would like to ask any further questions, please email us using the contact information below.